boa9000/ENI/README.md

   - Data preprocessing from TMY and household profiles.
   - Detailed equations governing PV, BESS, TESS, and HESS operations.
   - Economic parameters for assessing feasibility.
+You can request it from me if you are interested in reading it.